shaayansaksena/Privacy-Policy/index.md

 - `storage`: Store settings, daily aggregates, and the on-device model (local & session storage).
 - `webNavigation` (optional): If you enable it in Options, detect SPA route changes to improve tab-churn accuracy.
 No content is inspected.

-**[IMPORTANT] Optional HTTPS site access (origins)**
+**Optional HTTPS site access (origins)**
 At first use, the popup requests optional host access for `https://*/*`.
+Although hostname access is needed for core features, Untangle requests it as an optional host permission to ensure user consent and understanding.
+When granted, Untangle reads the active tab’s URL to extract the hostname only for time attribution.
+No page content, paths, or parameters are stored.

 - **Purpose:** allow Untangle to read the active tab’s URL to extract the hostname only for time attribution.
+This also allows the user to classify domain productivity/categories and access key analysis features.
 No page content or path/parameters are stored.
 - **Control:** you can accept or decline; you can revoke later at `chrome://extensions` → Untangle → Site access.
 - **Consent:** the request is shown in Chrome’s permission prompt and in the extension UI.

 **Security**
 - All data is kept in Chrome’s local storage on your device.